thoughtful-web/settings-page-wp/README.md

 1. Continue developing the documentation.
 2. Create a form to generate a configuration file with.
-3. Add a network admin settings page configuration.
+3. Consider adding a network admin settings page configuration.
-4. Add a filter to the Select Field configuration to enable populating choices with data like:
+4. Consider adding a filter to the Select Field configuration to enable populating choices with data like:
    a) Users
    b) User Roles
    c) Post Types
    d) Taxonomies
    e) Image Sizes
 5. Allow disabling or removing "choices" from Fields with this value in case we need to scope access to updating these values.
 Perhaps this should be a filter for the configuration preprocessor.
-6. Consider having the Color field use Iris if the current browser doesn't support the color input type.
-This will not be implemented if default browser color inputs lack essential features that Iris provides.
+6. Consider implementing a File field.

 ## Requirements